 Yosemite Packing List

-Once you have picked your Yosemite Backpacking Trip, it's time to start thinking about what to bring to Yosemite and from layers to essential hiking items and gear for Yosemite.
+Once you have picked your Yosemite Backpacking Trip, it's time to start thinking about what to bring, from clothing layers to essential hiking items and gear.
 Your trip with Four Season Guides is sure to be one you never forget, but a big part of having lots of fun is being well prepared!

 Even though we provide the camping equipment essentials, there are a few things we want to be sure you don’t forget.
 This Yosemite packing list is for the summer months (June through early September).
-Trips outside of this timeframe might require more warm layers—especially if you're planning to trek through high-elevation routes like Red Peak Pass Loop or Clouds Rest/Half Dome.
-Whether you're backpacking in Yosemite, snowshoeing in Yosemite, or taking part in our guided Hikes, we’ve got you covered.
+Trips outside of this timeframe might require more warm layers—especially if you're planning to trek through high-elevation routes like Red Peak Pass Loop or Vogelsang Alpine Loop.
+Whether you're backpacking in Yosemite or hiking Half Dome, we’ve got you covered.

 Backpacking Trip Essentials